 Like most other individuals and organisations, Small Woods are listening carefully to the Government’s advice.
 We are also in contact with Government officials on the implications of the advice.
 What they tell us is the advice is fluid, however, we will aim to keep our media feeds up-to-date, as we become aware of new advice.

 Social Distancing stays in place throughout the whole of the UK.
-The fact that this is a deadly virus has not changed and the purpose of keeping away from people from outside your household remains essential.
+The fact that this is a deadly virus has not changed and the reasons behind keeping a safe distance from people from outside your household remains essential.
 The purpose of staying alert is to reduce opportunities for virus transmission for your protection and that of everyone you might come into contact with.
 Social Distancing is therefore likely to be a long-term feature of how work is done and lives are lived.
-This needs to be borne in mind by anyone who is planning work and activities in woodlands, potentially for the rest of 2020 and maybe longer.
+This needs to be borne in mind by anyone who is planning work and activities in woodlands.

 Working in your woodland